CarbonicSoda/vscode-better-memo/README.md

 1. Place your cursor on a line.
 2. Press `Alt+M`.
 3. Select/Enter the desired Memo tag in the Quick Pick menu.
-(you can type in a tag that doesn't exist in the menu and it will be automatically inserted into the Quick Pick)
+   (you can type in a tag that doesn't exist in the menu, and it will be automatically inserted into the Quick Pick)
 4. And... _voilà_!
 The Memo is instantly inserted, and you can now type in the content.

 > Insertion behavior could be configured in the `better-memo.actions` settings section.